HISTORY OF FIVE ELEMENTS

 PRACTICAL USE OF FIVE ELEMENTS

 The basic principle of Five Elements is control and production cycles.
 Each element produces and controls another element, this way keeping the balance.
 But if one element is too strong and unchallenged, then the balance is lost.

 - Metal gives birth to Water

 - Water nourishes Wood

-When element which is producing is too strong, it can influence negatively on a produced element:
+When the productive Element is too strong, it can influence negatively on a generated Element:

 - Excessive Wood suffocates Fire